A Star Is Born (1954 film): Production

-In March 1954, a rough cut still missing several musical numbers was assembled, and Cukor had mixed feelings about it.
-When the last scene was filmed in the early morning hours of July 28, 1954, Cukor had already departed the production and was unwinding in Europe.
-The long "Born in a Trunk" sequence was added after Cukor had left, supervised by Garland's professional mentor Roger Edens.
+In March 1954, a rough cut was assembled, still missing several musical numbers, and Cukor had mixed feelings about it.
+When the last scene was shot in the early morning hours of July 28, 1954, Cukor had already left the production and was unwinding in Europe.
+The long "Born in a Trunk" sequence was added after Cukor left, supervised by Garland's professional mentor Roger Edens.

-The first test screening the following month ran to 196 minutes, and despite ecstatic feedback from the audience, Cukor and editor Folmar Blangsted trimmed it to 182 minutes for its New York premiere in October.
+The first test screening the following month ran to 196 minutes, and despite ecstatic feedback from the audience, Cukor and editor Folmar Blangsted trimmed it to 182 minutes for its New York premiere that October.
 The reviews were excellent, but Warner executives, concerned the running time would limit the number of daily showings, made drastic cuts without Cukor, who had departed for India to scout locations for Bhowani Junction.
 At its final running time of 154 minutes, the film lost two major musical numbers and crucial dramatic scenes; Cukor called it "very painful" to watch.

-A Star Is Born cost more than $5 million to produce, making it one of the more expensive films made in Hollywood at that time.
+A Star Is Born cost more than $5 million to produce, making it one Hollywood's most expensive films at the time.

 Release

 On October 22, 1954, it was reported that Warner Bros. had removed 27 minutes from the film, and the new version would be sent back to theaters on November 1.

+Following Garland's death in 1969, the uncut film was reissued in Los Angeles and New York.